What is ERC-6551? Token Bound Accounts Explained

 Token bound accounts are supercharging innovation for NFTs — unlocking new use cases and turning them into truly composable, dynamic, interactive assets.

-Combined with the recent introduction of account abstraction on Ethereum (ERC-4337), this takes the web3 user experience to a whole new level — givineg wallet providers & dApps the ability to mint NFTs for their users, and to create a TBA for the NFT under the hood — allowing users to get onboarded to the blockchain without needing to create a wallet or manage seed phrases.
+Combined with the recent introduction of account abstraction on Ethereum (ERC-4337), this takes the web3 user experience to a whole new level — giving wallet providers & dApps the ability to mint NFTs for their users, and to create a TBA for the NFT under the hood — allowing users to get onboarded to the blockchain without needing to create a wallet or manage seed phrases.

 We hope this blog post helped you better understand what token bound accounts are, why ERC-6551 is such a major upgrade for NFTs, and what you can build with TBAs today.